callpraths/callpraths.github.io/_posts/2018-11-21-review-desai-potter-1.9.markdown

 The original focus of development studies was restricted to the economic development of hitherto underdeveloped regions of the world.
 Other aspects of human society like civil and political rights, income distribution and its relation to social structures, and environment externalities from development were of no concern to the policy recommendations advanced by the scholars.
 The view has changed radically since the late 20th-century impasse in development studies research.
-Goulet [insert-link] summarizes the newly expanded scope of development studies by invoking three basic needs that all development projects must aspire to meet for the population of the target regions -- _life sustenance_, _self-esteem_, and _freedom_.
+Goulet summarizes the newly expanded scope of development studies by invoking three basic needs that all development projects must aspire to meet for the population of the target regions -- _life sustenance_, _self-esteem_, and _freedom_.
 The first, _life sustenance_ is an extension of the economic development centered view of original scholars with a restatement that highlights the provision of basic physical needs of the population -- food security, shelter and health services -- as well as the support of human capital growth via primary education and development of employment opportunities.
 In concrete terms, this implies a renewed interest in ensuring some fairness in income distribution along with the overall economic growth of the nation.
 The second basic need of _self-esteem_ applies to the nation as a whole and aims to provide a voice for the people of the nation on the increasingly integrated global forum.
 Concerns in this area include protection from exploitation by other nations, prevention of slavery, human trafficking and colonialism in both its evident and implicit forms, and creation of opportunity for true national growth in the context of global trade relations.
 The final basic need of _freedom_, returning to the personal realm, hints at the fruits of development that the promised upshot of the dimensions discussed so far -- the expansion of personal freedom defined as an expansion of choice for the general population in the material, social and political arenas.

 The three categories of concerns mentioned above can be seen to be layered in a way.
 Basic life sustenance needs must be met before a stable nation can exist and the concerns of a level playing ground on the international field arise.
 Similarly, basic needs and space for national growth are